 - Adjustable loft by redistributing fill

-Fill power measures loft and air retention, while fill weight determines how firm or plush the pillow feels.
+Fill power measures loft and air retention.
+Ratings between 600–800 indicate higher loft & softness.
+Fill weight determines how firm or plush the pillow feels.

 5. Down-Alternative / Synthetic Fiberfill